divinenickname/ss-pac/README.md

     1. Find the line `const hosts = [ "place urls here" ]`
     1. Add the URLs you need.
 For example, if you want add `google.com` and `bing.com` the `hosts` variable should look like this: `const hosts = ["google.com", "bing.com"];`
 1. Run the following command in the terminal: `docker compose up -d`.
+1. Add link `http://localhost:8999/localproxy.pac` to your system settings.
+[See more](#where-should-i-place-pac-link)
 1. Enjoy!

 ### How to configure config.json?